msuhanov/regf/Windows registry file format specification.md

 ##### Notes
 1. The state of a base block isn't recorded in a dirty vector.
-2. A dirty vector is stored in-memory as a *RTL_BITMAP* structure.
+2. A dirty vector is stored in memory as a *RTL_BITMAP* structure.
 However, only the *Buffer* field of this structure is written to a transaction log file.
 3. Windows tracks changes to a hive bins data in 4096-byte blocks.
 This means that a dirty vector's bitmap is *expected* to contain only the following *bytes*: 0x00 and 0xFF.
 4. A padding is likely to be present after the end of a bitmap (up to a sector boundary).